areaDetector/ADGenICam/docs/ADGenICam/ADGenICam.rst

   -rw-r--r-- 1 epics domain users 220518 May 31 10:43 GenICamApp/Db/FLIR_ORX_10G_51S5.template
   -rw-r--r-- 1 epics domain users 137902 Jun  2 09:38 GenICamApp/Db/PGR_Blackfly_20E4C.template

 Note that there were some warnings from makeDb.py about more than 16 enumeration options.
 Some GenICam cameras support more than 16 choices for some enumeration features, but EPICS mbbo/mbbi records are limited to 16.
-If the options you need are not listed in the first 16 then you can edit the .template file to add them.
+Hoowever, this warning is usually not significant, because the XML file contains all possible values for the enum choices, but at run-time ADGenICam limits the choices to those actually available for the current camera and operating mode, and in practice appears never to be more than 16.
 Ignore the warning about `Don't know what to do with Register`, the register entries are not needed.

 This is a portion of the PGR_Blackfly_20E4C.template created above for the ExposureAuto mbbi and mbbo records::